Tammy King, Executive Director

 Linda is a graduate of Joshua High School.
 Before joining the JCCAC staff, Linda was employed by the Joshua Independent School District as an Administrative Assistant at the Joshua High School Ninth Grade Campus.
 Linda provides an array of office management duties for the Center and services for families who are victims of crime.
 Linda is a family favorite she has the unique ability to make families feel welcomed, even in the most difficult of situations.
 Linda believes that her own early life experiences have prepared her to show compassion, love, guidance and security to our families.

-Rylee was born and raised in Midland, Texas.
-She received her Bachelor of Science degree in Interdisciplinary Studies from Tarleton State University in 2012.
-Rylee was a 4th and 1st grade classroom teacher at Cooke Elementary in Cleburne until 2017.
-While teaching she found her passion for helping families and children in need.
-She is a member of Kings Daughter in Cleburne, Christmas in Action volunteer, and 6 Stones volunteer; anything to help the residents of Johnson County succeed.
-Here at the center Rylee works hand-in-hand with Law Enforcement and CPS, receiving Johnson County CPS reports from the Statewide Intake in Austin.
+Jennifer earned her Bachelor’s degree from Tarleton State University with a BS in Finance and a BA in Interdisciplinary Business.
+Jennifer works hand-in-hand with Law Enforcement and CPS, receiving Johnson County CPS reports from the Statewide Intake in Austin.
 She communicates with investigators on reported cases in order to schedule the forensic interviews, which may include the presence of our K-9 Advocates and Therapy Dogs.

 Carolyn Carlson, Family Greeter/Volunteer Coordinator/Advocate